x2dhf/x2dhf/README.md

-# 2-Dimensional Finite Difference Hartree-Fock program for diatomic molecules
+# Two-Dimensional Finite Difference Hartree-Fock program for diatomic molecules

 This program finds virtually exact solutions of the Hartree-Fock and density functional theory equations for diatomic molecules and atoms